How To Mix Drums (Complete Guide)

 It’s crucial to understand that not all saturation plugins are built the same or for the same purpose.

-Some plugins can sound good on a guitar track and horrible on a drum track.
 This is why it was crucial for me to put together a complete list of the best saturators for drum sounds.

 >> Best Saturation Plugins For Drums

-Chapter 10: Bus Compression
+Chapter 10: Parallel Drum Compression

 Chapter 11: Drum EQ Cheat Sheet